kcrary/istari/library/bar.md

          imp:bfix

-At this point we'd like to follow the development in Smith (*Partial Objects in Type Theory*, 1988) and define a termination predicate.
+At this point we'd like to follow the development in Smith [2] and define a termination predicate.
 Alas, we cannot.
 Istari's step-indexed semantics is unable to express liveness properties such as termination.
 If it could express termination, we would be able to draw a contradiction, because the type of `bfix` does not have Smith's admissibility requirement.
-(See Smith (1988), theorem 60.)
+(See Smith [2], theorem 60.)

+---

+[1] Robert L. Constable and Scott Fraser Smith.
+Partial Objects in Constructive Type Theory.
+In *Second IEEE Symposium on Logic on Computer Science,* 1987.

+[2] Scott Fraser Smith.  *Partial Objects in Type Theory*, 1988.